 The procedure may be done under a local or a general anaesthetic, depending on the anticipated difficulty in finding areas of reasonable sperm production.
 We recommend some time off work following the procedure, as there will be some pain and bruising.

-This is passed to a scientist who dissects out the tubules looking for live sperm.
+This is passed to a scientist who dissects out the tubules and looks for live sperm.
 We recommend some time off work following the procedure, as there will be some pain and bruising.

 Testicular sperm retrieval can be a successful approach for couples where the male partner has few or no sperm in his semen.
 There is always a possibility that no viable sperm will be found.
 Also, remember that poor semen quality may have a genetic basis and could be passed on to any male children.
 You should discuss this possibility with your doctor.